9 Best Castles To Visit In Scotland For Families

-Scattered throughout Scotland, from the highlands to the lowlands, there are plenty of castles to visit, each with its unique tale.
-Scottish castles are perfect for families seeking adventure and enchantment.
-But are they all worth visiting?
+Scattered throughout the highlands to the lowlands, there are over a thousand castles to visit in Scotland, each with its unique tale.

 From towering fortresses to romantic ruins, Scotland has many beautiful castles to visit.
 We have yet to visit them all, but having lived and travelled extensively in Scotland over the decades, we have seen more than a few!